Eisenwave/eisen-nbt/README.md

 differences between JSON and Mojangson.

 ### Simple Strings
-Any strings in Mojangson can either be regular JSON Strings or "simple" Strings without quotes, as long as they consist of only alphanumeric characters as well as `-`, `+`, `.` and `_`.
+Any strings in Mojangson can either be regular JSON Strings or "simple" String without quotation marks, as long as it consists of only alphanumeric characters as well as `-`, `+`, `.` and `_`.
 For example:
 `{"key":"value"}` can be written as `{key:value}`

 ### Number Suffixes